Nanny Wants to Be Paid Under the Table?

 When paid legally, nannies and other household employees are protected financially by workers’ compensation insurance, which provides coverage for lost wages and medical expenses if they get hurt on the job, and by unemployment benefits if they lose their job through no fault of their own.
 In states with disability insurance requirements, nannies can receive financial assistance if they get sick or hurt outside of work or become pregnant.

 The number of states and cities with paid sick and family leave requirements is growing.
 Nannies can participate in these programs if they are on the books.
-As we just experienced with the pandemic, being able to take paid time off from work to recover from your own illness or to care for a family member was invaluable.
+As we experienced with the pandemic, being able to take paid time off from work to recover from your own illness or to care for a family member was invaluable.

 By being paid legally, they are also investing in their retirement years (they are not going to nanny forever!) as they grow their Social Security benefits and can get Medicare health coverage.
 Social Security is based on your 35 highest-earning years.
-Being paid under the table reduces opportunities to put away money for your future.
+Being paid under the table reduces opportunities to put away money for the future.
 It also can take at least 10 years (or 40 credits) in the workforce and paying into Medicare to receive medical coverage at retirement age.
 What better time to start planning than now!

 Nannies can get tax breaks for legal pay

-We often talk about how families can take advantage of tax savings when paying legally which can significantly reduce or even wipe out their nanny tax obligations.
+We often talk about how families can take advantage of tax savings when paying legally, which can significantly reduce or even wipe out their nanny tax obligations.

-Nannies – and other household employees – can also use tax breaks and tax credits like the Earned Income Tax Credit (EITC).
+Nannies and other household employees can also use tax breaks and tax credits like the Earned Income Tax Credit (EITC).

 The EITC helps low- to moderate-income workers and families get a tax break.
-If they qualify, they can use the credit to reduce the taxes they owe – and maybe increase their refund.
+If they qualify, they can use the credit to reduce the taxes they owe and maybe increase their refund.

 You can provide health and other benefits

-When a nanny is on the books, you can provide health benefits, like a QSEHRA (Qualified Small Employer Health Reimbursement Arrangement), which can be used to pay health insurance premiums – including plans purchased through the healthcare marketplace – and/or out-of-pocket medical, vision and dental expenses.
+When a nanny is on the books, you can provide health benefits, like a QSEHRA (Qualified Small Employer Health Reimbursement Arrangement), which can be used to pay health insurance premiums, including plans purchased through the healthcare marketplace, and/or out-of-pocket medical, vision and dental expenses.
 A QSEHRA can also cover family members and be paired with a spouse’s health insurance plan.

-With a QSEHRA, employer contributions are made pre-tax, lowering your employee’s taxable income, and saving everyone some money.
-Reimbursements are also tax free.
+With a QSEHRA, employer contributions are made pre-tax, lowering your employee’s taxable income and saving everyone some money.
+Reimbursements are also tax-free.

 In addition, you can also make tax-free contributions to their student loans and/or other educational expenses.